Pre-loved shopping secrets

 Each year, thousands of people around the country bring pre-loved clothing and other goodies onto their lawns for Garage Sale Trail.
-It’s your chance to find something truly unique at half of the cost of buying it new.
+It’s your chance to find something truly unique at a fraction of the cost of buying it new.
 But separating the treasure from the trash takes time and a trained eye.

 Lifestyle writer and Garage Sale Trail ambassador Laura Timberlake offers her tips so you can grab some bargains.
 Laura grew up spending her weekends at garage sales, markets and op shops, and constantly challenges herself to find designer bargains for under $20.

 What 3 things do you always look for?

 1. I try and look for quality fabrics, interesting prints or colours and unusual textures.
 It’s a lot quicker if you learn what different fabrics feel like.
 I’ve worked with textiles for so long I can usually tell if leather is real by touch!